RohitChandupatla/pm-s04-g07-project/README.md

 ### Our Project
   ##   Tourism and Travel Management

   <P> This web application allows users to book tickets to desired destinations and and guide them to find the best places to visit.
-Users can search their tickets with different prices from high to low or low to high satisfying their needs. </p>
+Users can search their tickets with different prices from high to low or low to high satisfying their needs.
+      Here users can also be able to make changes to the confirmed reservations/bookings based on their travel plans</p>

 ### Our Team